Date of report: 10/07/2023

 I have still not been presented with any meaningful evidence on the involvement of Local Authorities in the considerations by WAST and BCUHB of lack of patient flow due to social care deficiencies.

 |6||ACTION SHOULD BE TAKEN|

-You are under a duty to respond to this report within 56 days of the date of this report, namely by 4th September 2023.
-I, the coroner, may extend the period.
+You are under a duty to respond to this report within 56 days of the date of this report, namely 4 September 2023.
+I, Kate Robertson, the Coroner, may extend the period.